buries itself in the bay sand by day

 Habitat

 Sandy and muddy bottoms in shallow coastal waters from 5 to 100 metres depth.
-Burrows completely into sediment during the day.
+Burrows completely into sediment during day.
 Emerges at night to hunt.
 Prefers sheltered bays with soft substrate.

 Range